How to encourage picky eaters to explore food

 Pressure will only create more desire to refuse.
 Don’t worry about them not eating anything.
 You cook it and serve it, and that’s it.
 Your toddler might not touch it at first, but give it time…a lot of time.
 Repeated exposure (that can be 10-20 times) will lead to make this food “normal” and to eventually get him/her to try it.

-2- Eat healthy food yourself.
+2- Eat a variety of food yourself.

 Make sure you prepare it in a way that you like, and express how good you think they are.
 Don’t over exaggerate, but be vocal about how good this taste, or how nice is this recipe, or how pleasant this texture is.
 Peer modelling is a powerful thing!
 Social influence affects young kids (just like teenagers), and evidence show that toddlers are particularly more likely to try new foods if they see it eaten by a familiar adult.
 You are that familiar adult who can exerts a positive influence on your child’s eating habit!